Wildlife

 Mohave Rattlesnake, Crotalus scutulatus.

-For field ID, look for tan, olive, or gray-brown body with dark-edged blotches; tail rings narrower than the pale spaces; thin light stripe from the eye to beyond the mouth.
-Typical habitat includes Sonoran, Mohave, and Chihuahuan desert scrub, semidesert grassland, creosotebush flats, low valleys, bajadas, and rolling foothills.
+Look for a tan, olive, or gray-brown body with dark-edged blotches, narrow dark tail rings separated by wider pale spaces, and a thin light stripe running from the eye beyond the mouth.
+It favors desert scrub, semidesert grassland, creosotebush flats, low valleys, bajadas, and rolling foothills.

 Key detailWhat to look for